etorox/docs/docs/websockets-api.md

 In addition to the signalR formatted frames, eToroX servers returns a key/value json formatted object with all fields and data for each event.
 While being very comfertable it significatlly increases bandwith.
 It's most recomended to activate a `fields` selector when creating the desired stream.
-As a result the client will recive the list of values he requested without the schema, client will be able to determine which of the values defines which property by the order he requested.
+As a result the client will recive the list of requested values without the schema, client will be able to determine which of the values defines which property by the requested order.

 The `subscribe` action recives the following mandatory and optional `fields` selector, fields as a json formatted key/value object: